VR in Engine Room Simulators: Benefits & Challenges

 Physical and Psychological Effects

-The immersive nature of VR can also lead to physical discomfort for some users.
+In addition, the immersive nature of VR can also lead to physical discomfort for some users.
 Extended periods in a virtual environment can cause motion sickness, eye strain, or fatigue.
 Ensuring that VR simulations are optimized to prevent these effects—such as limiting session times or refining visual settings—will be key to long-term adoption.

 High Initial Investment